trumae/simvolei/README.md

 # Motivation

 In a talk with my oldest son, I wanted to show how much the details are important in the volleyball games.
-Then i made an little test using a simple simulation.
+Then i made an little test using a simple monte carlo simulation.

 # Features

-- Simple Monte-Carlo simulation
+- Monte-Carlo simulation
 - Based only on single point probability

 # How it works